Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Introduction

-The existing power system data recovery methods for FDIA and data loss issues still need improvement, such as improving recovery accuracy, expanding application scenarios, and reducing computational complexity.
+The existing power system data recovery methods for DMA and data loss issues still need improvement, such as improving recovery accuracy, expanding application scenarios, and reducing computational complexity.
 Compared with existing methods, denoising diffusion models, represented by the denoising diffusion probabilistic model (DDPM) \cite{2020DDPM} and the denoising diffusion implicit model (DDIM) \cite{2020Denoising}, are better at generating realistic measurements with strong randomness and support potential guided conditional data generation, making them more suitable for data recovery than existing generative models in practical power systems.
-In this paper, a two-stage denoising diffusion recovery model (TSDM) based on improved DDIMs is proposed to recover power system measurements under FDIA and data loss.
+However, the controllable data generation and efficient computing methods of diffusion models for deterministic data recovery trajectory still need further investigation.
+In this paper, a enhanced two-stage denoising diffusion recovery model (TSDM) is proposed to recover power system measurements under DMAs and data losses.
 The overall contribution of this approach is threefold:

-\begin{enumerate} \item A novel two-stage architecture is proposed, where the first stage uses a classifier-guided conditional diffusion component to detect and rectify outliers, and the second stage uses a measurement imputation diffusion component to synthesize missing data points or snippets. \item Both stages are based on an enhanced DDIM model with low-length subsequences, which adopts the Bayesian theorem to estimate the precise mean and optimal variance to accelerate the data generation process. \item The proposed TSDM demonstrates superiority in recovering SCADA measurements of power systems with renewable energy integration and WAMS measurements with highly nonlinear dynamics under complex power system contingencies . \end{enumerate}
+\begin{enumerate} \item A novel detection and imputation based two-stage architecture is proposed, where the first stage uses a classifier-guided conditional diffusion component to detect and rectify outliers, and the second stage uses a measurement imputation diffusion component to synthesize missing data points or snippets. \item Both stages are based on an enhanced DDIM model with low-length subsequences, which adopts the Bayesian theorem to estimate the precise mean and optimal variance to accelerate the data generation process. \item The proposed TSDM is built based on the well-established measurement and system uncertainty model.
+Consequently, TSDM demonstrates superiority both in recovering SCADA measurements of power systems with renewable energy integration and WAMS measurements with highly nonlinear dynamics under complex power system contingencies. \end{enumerate}

 The rest of this paper is organized as follows.
-Problem statement is presented in Section \ref{sec:Problem}.
+Problem formulation is presented in Section \ref{sec:Problem}.
 Section \ref{sec:DDM} briefly introduces the denoising diffusion models and classifier guidance.
 Section \ref{sec:Improved} elaborates on the design of the proposed TSDM.
 Two aspects of performance demonstrations are given in Section \ref{sec:CS}.
 Section \ref{sec:Conclusion} concludes the paper.
 Supporting lemmas are included in the Appendix for reference.